typestack/routing-controllers/README.md

     ```typescript
     import * as express from "express";
     import {registerActionsInExpressApp} from "controllers.ts/Factory";
+    import "./UserController";  // we need to "load" our controller

     let app = express(); // create express application
-    require('./UserController'); // here we need to "load" our controller
     registerActionsInExpressApp(app); // register controllers routes in our express application
     app.listen(3000); // now we can run your express application.
     ```